-Each QA policy and procedure(s) of the College will be reviewed and approved by the Quality Assurance Committee (QAC), which will serve as a sub-committee of the Academic Council.
-The QAC can decide to reject a policy on the grounds that its development has not followed this policy, that it is not aligned to national standards, or it is not fit for its specific purpose.
+Quality Assurance Minutes of Quality Committee Assurance Committee Each QA policy and procedure(s) of the College will be reviewed and approved by the Quality Assurance Committee (QAC), which will serve as a sub-committee of the Academic Council.
+The QAC can decide to College personnel reject a policy on the grounds that its relevant to a policy development has not followed this policy, area that it is not aligned to national standards, or it is not fit for its specific purpose.
 In such instances the QAC may request the policy be redeveloped or that it be reviewed under specific areas and re-submitted for its consideration.
 Where the QAC decides to approve a policy, it will determine the date for which it will come into effect and agree on the regularity of its monitoring.

-Quality Assurance Committee Minutes of Quality Assurance Committee
+Accessibility of Policy: Dean of Academic QA section on website 4 Affairs(or nominee) as Policy Owner IT Lead As a general rule, the QA policies of the College will be made available through the College's website, unless there is a reason for a policy not to be (for example: confidential policies that are solely for College staff).
+Review of Policy: Dean of Academic 5 Updated Policy and Affairs (or nominee) associated The Policy Owner for each policy will be as Policy Owner procedure(s) responsible for ensuring its continued relevancy and maintenance through regular review.
+The specific review period shall be determined by the QEC and specified in each policy.
+Where a policy is to be amended Quality Assurance Minutes of Quality during such a review, this amendment must Committee Assurance Committee also be approved through the College's QEC.